Bulgarian identity card

 Since 1 January 2007, the Bulgarian identity card can be used for travel within the European Union and the Schengen Area instead of a Bulgarian passport.
 In addition, the Bulgarian identity card is accepted as a travel document by European microstates, the French overseas territories, Montserrat (max.
-14 days), Albania, Bosnia and Herzegovina, Georgia, Kosovo, Moldova, Montenegro, North Cyprus, North Macedonia, Serbia and Turkey.
+14 days), Albania, Bosnia and Herzegovina, Georgia, Kosovo, Moldova, Montenegro, North Cyprus, North Macedonia, Serbia, Turkey, and organized tours to Tunisia.

 History

 The Bulgarian identity card (лична карта in the Cyrillic alphabet, or "lichna karta" in the Latin transliteration of Bulgarian) is first issued and is compulsory after turning 14 years of age.
 The new Bulgarian ID cards were introduced in 1999.
 They follow the general pattern in the EU and replaced the old, Soviet-style "internal passports", also known as "green passports".
-Since 29 March 2010 new Bulgarian identity cards were introduced.
+On 29 March 2010 Bulgarian identity cards were updated.

+A new model complying with the requirements of Regulation (EU) 2019/1157 was announced on 5 April 2023 and were released on 17 June 2024.

 Physical appearance

 The physical appearance of the Bulgarian identity card is similar to that of a credit card, the identity card is plastic and rounded-rectangular in shape.
 On the left side is the photograph of the bearer.
 On the top edge of the card, the name Republic of Bulgaria is available in two languages, Bulgarian and English, written in capital letters, below, the name of the card is available in the same two languages and also written in capital letters.
-The middle part of the flag of the Republic of Bulgaria and the Coat of Arms of the Republic of Bulgaria are also displayed on the identity card.
+The middle part of the flag of the Republic of Bulgaria and the coat of arms of the Republic of Bulgaria are also displayed on the identity card.

 Furthermore, the following information is contained on the front side of the card: